rolandjlevy/js-sliders-game/notes.md

 - create new game in addScoreButton click, line 69
 - create an .env file so firebase api key isn't exposed
 - look into ordering issue where last 2 numbers are switched which makes winning impossible
-- add small drop-shadow under each peice: box-shadow: 0 5px 5px -5px #000; it means removing the border, adding a margin.
-Width and height need to be another 2px x size bigger

 ### Improvements and fixes TBD